boykovdn/unsupervised_cells_supn/README.md

-# unsupervised_cells_supn
+# Experiments, evaluation, and models for the MIDL 2022 entry "Cell Anomaly Localisation using Structured Uncertainty Prediction Networks".

-Experiments, evaluation, and models for "Cell Anomaly Localisation using Structured Uncertainty Prediction Networks"
+Please get in touch if you run into problems using this code.
+The repository is still a work in progress and contains areas of active development.

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].